epos-eu/opensource-kubernetes/README.md

 EPOS Open Source - Kubernetes installer is part of the EPOS Open Source project for local installation using Kubernetes.
 It contains a set of Kubernetes images to deploy the EPOS ecosystem.

-Use `epos-kubernetes-cli` binary to spin up local environment on Linux, Mac OS X or Windows.
+Use `opensource-kubernetes` binary to spin up local environment on Linux, Mac OS X or Windows.

 ## Prerequisites